-Federal and state agencies are authorized under the OPA to act as Trustees on behalf of the public, to assess injuries to natural resources that result from an oil spill, and to plan for restoration to compensate for those injuries.
-Under the OPA, natural resource Trustees develop and implement plans for restoring natural resources under their trusteeship.
-NOAA is authorized under the OPA to conduct the Natural Resources Damage Assessment process as a federal Trustee and to carry out restoration efforts to implement the project.
+Federal and state agencies are authorized under the OPA to act as trustees on behalf of the public to assess injuries to natural resources that result from an oil spill and to plan for restoration to compensate for those injuries.
+Under the OPA, natural resource trustees develop and implement plans for restoring natural resources under their trusteeship.

+NOAA is authorized under the OPA to conduct the Natural Resources Damage Assessment process as a federal trustee and to carry out restoration efforts to implement the project.
 The project was included and evaluated in the Deepwater Horizon Final Phase IV Early Restoration Plan and Environmental Assessments, which was subject to public review and comment.
-In September 2015, the Trustees selected this project for implementation to help restore pelagic fish injured by the spill.
+In September 2015, the trustees selected this project for implementation to help restore pelagic fish injured by the spill.

-The project is the first of multiple projects developed by the Deepwater Horizon Trustees focused directly on working with fishing communities who are helping to restore fish species injured as a result of the spill.
-In coming years, the Trustees will launch other projects in which the fishing community may have options to participate.
+The project is the first of multiple projects developed by the Deepwater Horizon trustees focused directly on working with fishing communities that are helping to restore fish species injured as a result of the spill.
+Currently and in the coming years, the trustees are launching other projects in which fishing communities may have options to participate.
 The settlement with BP allocated funding for restoration projects for fish and marine invertebrates, including the Deepwater Horizon Oceanic Fish Restoration Project.
+For more information, please visit: gulfspillrestoration.noaa. gov/restoration-areas/open-ocean